 The XParallax and YParallax settings allow for situations and touchscreen hardware where the X/Y appearance is not in sync with system display - i.e. not a calibration issue, but a physical configuration or device setup situation where the perceived touch location is somewhat offset from the hardware/driver established touch location.
 For example, when there is a noticeable physical separation between the display surface and the touch sensitive glass surface.
 To accommodate these situations, X or Y (or both) parallax settings may be entered (positive or negative), and these values are used as an offset to calculate a modified location within the software to balance the difference between the user's viewpoint and its corresponding X/Y touch point.
-Note these settings are used only for location values within the area of the My-T-Touch window.
-These settings should only be used in situations where the user and device are consistently located, as these settings will make the software appear to operate incorrectly if the user's approach to the device is varied.
+Note these settings are used only for location values within the area of the OnScreen window.
+These settings will make the software appear to operate incorrectly if the user's approach to the device is varied.
 Use XParallax=0 and YParallax=0 to bypass these settings.